 Vinegar balances out the meal with a bit of acidity.
-Marinating the chicken in the vinegar marinade will break down the proteins, causing the meet to be a lot more tender.
+Marinating the chicken in the vinegar marinade will break down the proteins, causing the meat to be a lot more tender.

 Although many jerk chicken recipes called for malt vinegar, I chose to go with a combination of red and white wine vinegar.
 Here’s why:

 Red wine vinegar is great to use for rich flavor profiles, and white wine vinegar is great for chicken and fish dishes.
 White wine could also be considered a bit brighter in flavor, depending on your personal palette.

 Based on the combination of chicken and spice ingredients, I believe using both brought out the different nuances in flavors while the chicken was marinating.

 Malt vinegar is barely-based, and in my opinion, best used for oily, heavy dishes.
 Think fish and chips.
 This jerk chicken recipe is far from oily and will not leave you with that heavy feeling after you’ve finished eating and a strong desire to wash your hands.

-There are several great Central American side dishes which pair well with this jerk chicken.
+There are several great Central American side dishes that pair well with jerk chicken.

 Rice and beans.
-A staple, I used white rice, black beans, and coconut milk.
+A Jamaican staple.
+I used white rice, black beans, and coconut milk.

 Curtido.
 Lightly fermented red cabbage, with some carrot and scotch bonnet, you’ll want to prepare this a day or two in advance.

 Cornbread.
-For this dish, I made a cornbread and threw in some honey and half a scotch bonnet to keep with the sweet, spicy theme.
+For this dish, I made cornbread and threw in some honey and half a scotch bonnet to keep with the sweet, spicy theme.

 Grilled Plantains.
 With the chicken finished and a hot grill, throw on some sliced ripe plantains for dessert.
 Protip: They are ripe when the peel is black.